 At a not-for-profit retirement community like Bishop Spencer Place, the entry fee is invested back into the community for items such as community improvements, enhancements, and technological advances.
 Portions of the entry fee are invested to finance future entry fee refunds, as well.

 The monthly service fee is used to fund the resident’s living expenses in the apartment home.
 At Bishop Spencer Place, this includes:

-- All utilities (except telephone), including cable TV & Google Fiber internet
+- All utilities (except telephone), including cable TV and Google Fiber internet

-- Weekly housekeeping & scheduled bed linen laundry service
+- Weekly housekeeping and scheduled bed linen laundry service

 - Campus-wide emergency call system with 24-hour staff response

 - Transportation (trips to/from Saint Luke’s Hospital and KU Medical Center, plus scheduled outings)

 - Concierge and valet services